lpossenti/MANworks_ht_curvature/README.md

 - library    : build the library from files in include/

 ## RUN EXAMPLES
-To run a specif example, go to the related subdirectory
+To run a specific example, go to the related subdirectory
 ```
-$ cd src/3_Yshaped
+$ cd src/2_singlebranch
 ```
 Build the program
 ```